Nguyen-duc-quyen/VoiceConversion/README.md

 # The AutoVC model to solve the voice conversion problem
-This is our implementation of the AutoVC model
+This is our implementation for the AutoVC model
 For more information, please checkout the original paper and GitHub repository (links below)
 ***